Project Downtown: Main Street Phase 1

 Why Now?

 Downtown Littleton is a popular destination for locals and visitors to shop and dine and encompasses other important destinations like Arapahoe Community College Campus and the Littleton Center.
-The recently adopted Littleton Downtown Development Authority (LDDA), the Littleton Business Chamber and Historic Downtown Littleton Merchants (HDLM) will be included in the project’s outreach efforts to create a single vision of a thriving downtown core.
-Consequently, the timing of Project Downtown presents an opportunity for the City to create a thoughtful response to community feedback, business community concerns, and upcoming capital improvement projects.
+The recently adopted Littleton Downtown Development Authority (LDDA), the Littleton Business Chamber and Littleton Merchants Association (LMA) will be included in the project’s outreach efforts to create a single vision of a thriving downtown core.
+Consequently, the timing of Project Downtown presents an opportunity for the city to create a thoughtful response to community feedback, business community concerns, and upcoming capital improvement projects.

 Decisions Driven by Data and Community Input